krzysk1/p40/README.md

 - P-40RAAF     : P-40 RAAF 75sq.
 1943 Battle of Milne Bay
 - P-40TUSKEHEE : P-40 99th FS “A Train II” Italy, 1944 (“Tuskegee Airmen”)
 - P-40Captured : P-40 Captured
-These liveries were made by : Herve 2012.
+These texturies were made by : Herve 2012.
+Thanks to him

+- 112sq_desert : HD repaint of P40 112 "Shark" Sqdn.
+Desert Air Force Gambut, Libya 1942
+This HD texture was made by Matthew Ivey, 2019.
 Thanks to him

 Repaint kit and other resources are available here: https://github.com/FGMEMBERS/Curtiss-P40